 Surgical and other procedures

-The most common procedure, called spinal fusion, connects two or more of the affected vertebrae permanently.
-Surgeons insert pieces of bone between the vertebrae and then fasten the vertebrae together with metal rods and screws until the spine heals together in a corrected position.
+Surgery might be recommended for severe kyphosis that is pinching the spinal cord or nerve roots.
+Spinal fusion is the most common procedure for reducing the degree of curvature.
+The surgeon inserts pieces of bone between the vertebrae and then fastens the vertebrae together with metal rods and screws until the spine heals together in a corrected position.

 Preparing for an appointment